Ahmedabdalnaser2010/wireframing/README.md

 - Helps identify usability issues before development begins
 - Saves time and resources by catching problems early
 - Provides a clear guide for the design and development process

+## Key Elements of Wireframing

+### Layout Structure
+Defines the arrangement of elements on the page.
+Example: A wireframe might show a header at the top, navigation on the left, and main content area in the center.

+### Navigation
+Shows how users will move through the site or application.
+Example: A wireframe might include a navigation bar with links to "Home," "About," and "Contact" pages.

+### Content Placement
+Indicates where text, images, and other content will be positioned.
+Example: A wireframe might use placeholder boxes to show where images will go and lines to represent text blocks.

+### Functionality
+Outlines key functionalities and interactions.
+Example: A wireframe might show how a dropdown menu will work or where buttons will be placed.